makrai/notes/levelt99-spreading-BBS.md

 * whether these stages overlap in time or are strictly sequential
   * In the following it will be a recurring issue

 ### 3.1.1.
 Conceptual preparation.
-All open class words and most closed class
+All open class words and most closed ones

 * “female elephant,”: there is no unitary lexical concept available
 * no one-to-one mapping of notions onto messages (Bierwisch & Schreuder 1992)
 * there are multiple ways to refer to the same object
-  * e.g. “animal,” “horse,” “mare,” [kanca].
+  * eg “animal,” “horse,” “mare,” [kanca].
 This is called perspective taking
   * mediated by
     * pragmatic, context-dependent considerations
     * semantic causes of activation modeled by way of a conceptual network